Senior Advisor, National Center for Disaster Preparedness (NCDP),

 Columbia Climate School

-Founding Director, National Center for Disaster Preparedness (NCDP)
+Affiliated with: National Center for Disaster Preparedness (NCDP)

-475 Riverside Drive Suite 401 New York, NY 10115-0095 USA
+475 Riverside Drive, Suite 401 New York, NY 10115-0095 USA

 Dr. Redlener co-founded the non-profit Ukraine Children’s Action Project in the aftermath of Russia’s invasion of Ukraine in February 2022.
 UCAP supports more than 25 projects that support children affected by the war.